titpetric/docker-chaos-monkey/README.md

 ## Rules

-If the service has only 1 replica (1/1), a container will not be killed.
+* If the service has only 1 replica (1/1), a container will not be killed.

-If the service has incomplete replicas (4/5), a container will not be killed.
+* If the service has incomplete replicas (4/5), a container will not be killed.

-If no containers are running on the current host, no containers will be killed.
+* If no containers are running on the current host, no containers will be killed.
+* Only one container per service is killed if the above conditions are met.

 ## Screenshot